shikhar7077/shikhar7077/README.md

--  Hi, I’m @shikhar7077
+-  Hi, I’m Shivam
 -  I’m interested in Data.
 -  I’m currently learning related to data.
 -  I’m looking to collaborate on data engineer.
 -  How to reach me    email- kharatshivus@gmail.com LinkedIn- https://www.linkedin.com/in/shivam-kharat-915072228